-- 4.21 Prior to construction of the overhead line a precise ground survey is carried out to determine the ground profile along the centre of the line route and for 10m on either side where the ground profile slopes across the line route.
-This is to ensure that the location selected for poles and stays and their relationship with each other comply with the technical limits laid down for maximum span lengths, maximum sums of adjacent spans and safe clearance to live conductors in the final siting of pole.
-Further consideration is given to detailed environmental effects and the wishes of the landowners. - 4.22 Where the route of the line passes over or in close proximity to trees that could infringe safe clearances to 'live' conductors, the trees must be felled or pruned prior to the construction of the line.
+- 4.24 Prior to construction of the overhead line a precise ground survey is carried out to determine the ground profile along the centre of the line route and for 7m on either side where the ground profile slopes across the line route.
+This is to ensure that the location selected for poles and stays and their relationship with each other comply with the technical limits laid down for maximum span lengths, maximum sums of adjacent spans and safe clearance to live conductors. - 4.25 Where the route of the line passes over or in close proximity to trees that could infringe safe clearances to 'live' conductors, the trees must be felled or pruned prior to the construction of the line.
 In order to reduce the likelihood of trees falling and causing damage to the power line during abnormal weather conditions, the Energy Networks Association has recommended that cutting back of vegetation incorporates an allowance for growth (ENA Engineering Technical Report 132, 2006).